Last updated: 24th October 2021

 We decided to take a trip to the cosmopolitan design capital of Copenhagen (or København in Danish) We discovered it really is chic, arty with a laid back vibe and full of fairytale gems, perfect for a weekend break from the UK.
 Denmark is not a cheap country as the Danes have a very high standard of living, so it was to be another of our budget weekends.
-We booked some cheap flights with Easyjet and paid for budget accommodation at Wake Up, so we could splash out on eating out instead.
+We booked some cheap flights with and paid for some budget accommodation, so we could splash out on eating out instead.

 Getting to the city – Read and double check!

 Ok so note to self, don’t assume you know how to get from the airport to Copenhagen.
 We took the Metro to the city centre and got our final destination completely wrong.
 No idea how that happened seeing as the metro map is not exactly complicated!
 Coming out of the Metro station we decided to walk to our hotel as there were no taxis outside.
 We soon realised how compact Copenhagen was, it was actually on of those happy mistakes, great for getting our bearings and a flavour of street life with a few sights along the way.

 The first sight we went to see was Nyhaven meaning ‘new harbour’ home to Copenhagen’s iconic, colourful and historic buildings from the 18th century.
 The buildings line the harbour canal on each side (you’ll have seen this place in all the glossy travel brochures).
 It used to be a busy trading port where ships would come to dock, and a notorious red light area where sailors and prostitutes mixed.
 Nowadays it’s perhaps the most picturesque part of the city.
 It had lots of intimate restaurants and cafes selling seafood dishes, we didn’t eat here, but had a beer instead.
 We loved the people watching! there were plenty of people chilling out and sat on the jetty edge soaking up the sunshine.